semaphoreci/book-cicd-docker-kubernetes/chapters/08-tutorial-deployment.md

 ![Deploy block](./figures/05-sem-canary-deploy-block.png){ width=95% }

-Create a third block called “Functional test” and enable the `do-key` secret.
+Create a third block called “Functional Test” and enable the `do-key` secret.
 Repeat the environment variables.
-This is the last block in the pipeline and it runs some automated tests on the canary.
+This is the last block in the pipeline, and it runs some automated tests on the canary.
 By combining `kubectl get pod` and `kubectl exec`, we can run commands inside the pod.

 Type the following commands in the job: